Pseuduvaria borneensis

-Pseuduvaria borneensis is a species of plant in the family Annonaceae.
-It is endemic to Borneo.
+Pseuduvaria borneensis is a species of flowering plant in the family Annonaceae.
+It is a tree endemic to Borneo.
 Yvonne Chuan Fang Su and Richard M.K.
 Saunders, the botanists who first formally described the species, named it after the regions of Borneo where it is distributed including East Kalimantan, Sabah and Sarawak.

 Description

-It is a tree reaching 30 meters in height.
+It is a tree reaching 30 m in height.
 Its branches have sparse lenticels.
 Its papery leaves are 13–20 by 3.5–8 centimeters and come to a point at their tips.
 The leaves are hairless on their upper surface and densely hairy on their lower surfaces.
 The leaves have 10–16 pairs of secondary veins emanating from their midribs.
 Its hairy petioles are 5–15 millimeters long with a groove on their upper side.
 Inflorescences are organized on short inconspicuous peduncles.
 Each inflorescence consists of 1–2 flowers.
-Each flower is on a densely hairy pedicel 4-9 millimeters in length.
+Each flower is on a densely hairy pedicel 4–9 millimeters in length.
 The flowers unisexual.
 Its flowers have 3 sepals, 2–3 by 1.5–3 millimeters.
 The sepals are smooth on their upper surface, hairy on their lower surface, and have fine hairs on their margins.
 Its 6 petals are arranged in two rows of 3.
 The outer elliptical petals are 3–7.5 by 3.7.5 millimeters with smooth upper surfaces and densely hairy lower surfaces.
 The outer petals vary in color from light green to purple.
 The inner petals have a 4–9 millimeter long claw at their base and a 8–19 by 4–8 millimeter blade.
 The inner petals are smooth on their upper surface, densely hairy on their lower surface and have hairy margins.
 The inner surfaces of the inner petals have numerous distinctive glands.
 Male flowers have 100–143 stamens that are 0.6–1.1 millimeters long.
 Female flowers have up to 15 carpels per flower and 6–7 ovules per carpel.
 Fruit are on pedicels 5–21 millimeters in length.
 The fruit consists of up to 6 monocarps.
 Each mature monocarp is a 24–34 by 23–30 millimeter ellipsoid.
 The mature monocarps are green, wrinkly and have prominent ridges.
 Each monocarp has 6–9 seeds.
 The seeds are 15–19 by 6–9.5 millimeters.